shariq1989/cookbook/content/recipe/rindsgulasch.md

 You sure can.
 First, allow the dish to cool completely and then add it to a freezer-safe container.
 Rindsgulasch will freeze for up to 3 months.
 When you’re ready to eat, let it defrost in the refrigerator overnight.
 To serve, warm it on a stovetop and prepare your sides.

 ### INSTRUCTIONS: STEP-BY-STEP

+1. In a small bowl, mix 1 tbsp sweet paprika, salt, and pepper.
+Season the meat with the mixture, stir to coat, and set aside.

+{{< figure src="/images/rgl1.jpg" class="instructionFigure">}

+2. In an [Instant Pot](https://amzn.to/3qfNYCZ), melt the butter on saute mode.
+Add the onion and cook until the onions become translucent and soften.

+{{< figure src="/images/rgl2.jpg" class="instructionFigure">}

+3. Stir in the caraway seeds, garlic, and flour, cooking until flour browns.

+{{< figure src="/images/rgl3.jpg" class="instructionFigure">}

+4. Add the hot paprika and the remaining 5 tbsp of sweet paprika.
+Cook until fragrant, about 30 seconds.

+{{< figure src="/images/rgl4.jpg" class="instructionFigure">}

+5. Slowly whisk in the water, Better than Boullion, and tomato paste while allowing it to simmer.

+{{< figure src="/images/rgl5.jpg" class="instructionFigure">}

+6. Add the beef and bay leaves.
+Secure the lid on the Instant Pot and cook on manual high pressure for 60 minutes with a 20-minute natural release.
+This cooking time is for high elevation.
+You can reduce the cooking time for lower elevation.
+Stir, and let stand for 5-10 minutes.

+{{< figure src="/images/rgl6.jpg" class="instructionFigure">}

+7. Stir in the fresh dill and apple cider vinegar.

+{{< figure src="/images/rgl7.jpg" class="instructionFigure">}

+8. Taste and season with salt and pepper and garnish with sour cream.
+Serve with egg noodles.

+{{< figure src="/images/rgl8.jpg" class="instructionFigure">}